 - Install additional solar panels and a larger, direct current (DC) to alternating current (AC) inverter that can take more power

-- Install additional solar panels, each with its own microinverter
+- Consider installing additional solar panels, each with its own microinverter

-- Install a dedicated solar system – If you have enough space on your roof or property, you can add a second solar system.
+- A dedicated solar system – If you have enough space on your roof or property, you can add a second solar system.
 This is less expensive than paying for gasoline or using electricity supplied by your utility company, over the 25-year life of your solar system.

 Going Solar And Charging An Electric Vehicle